StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * AWS CLI version 2.0.4 or later is installed on the environment where StackState is running.
 * The following AWS accounts:
   * At least one target AWS account that will be monitored.
   * An AWS account for StackState and the StackState Agent to use when retrieving data from the target AWS account(s).
-It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState.
+It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
+  * A user or role with a policy attached that contains the action to allow assuming the role stsIntegrationRole in the account that will be monitored.
+For details see the StackState docs on the required AWS policy.

 ### AWS accounts